Mahamooda182002/TEXTBASE-GAME.C/README.md

 Notes
 This game is a basic text-based adventure for educational purposes.
 It may not have extensive gameplay features found in commercial games.

-Have fun exploring the game world and making your choices!